wp-plugins/100-cities/readme.txt

 = 1.1 =
 * Feed can be modified from the admin area and the plugin inside a post have a new attribute, it can float to one of the sides or occupy 100% of the width of the post.

+= 1.2 =
+* Css url fixed, add more regular expression to get info from wikipedia, redesign, add param to control panoramio photo count